The Radicalism of Restraint:

 As a highly accomplished and acclaimed preservationist and an active member of the Metropolitan Club, Alice gave the Club and the 640 Foundation countless hours of service and advice about preserving the beloved Club building, teaching us about the, “complicated web that remains to this day of compliance, restraint, magic, deftness—-all that is preservation architectural practice”.
 The 640 Foundation thanks Club member and former member of the 640 Foundation Board Anthea Hartig for her very engaging message about this very special lady and Gee Gee Platt, 640 Board member and chair of the event, a consummate preservationist in her own right, for making everything come together.

 The tradition of the Alice Ross Carey Memorial Lecture continued in 2015 with a presentation by Erin Garcia, curator of the California Historical Society’s exhibition, “City Rising: San Francisco and the 1915 World’s Fair,” speaking about women at the 1915 Pan Pacific International Exposition in San Francisco.
 In 2016, renowned Architectural Historian Michael R. Corbett, who prepared the Metropolitan Club’s 2004 National Register nomination, has delved more fully into the lives and body of work of the Club’s architects Bliss and Faville, a project never before undertaken and will present a presentation on their work and impact on design.
 In 2017, the Foundation is proud to present “Ruins to Redemption: Historic Preservation Fund Committee”, on October 19, 2017.
 This presentation explained how a small band of preservationists held the City and a developer accountable, creating the $2.5 million Historic Preservation Fund and Committee in 2005.
 In 2018, Denise Clifton presented her book, Tables from the Rubble: How the Restaurants That Arose After the Great Quake of 1906 Still Feeds San Francisco Today.
-In September 2019, we are proud to announce that the sixth annual Alice Ross Carey Memorial Lecture will be held at 640 Sutter Street.
+We are proud to announce that the sixth annual Alice Ross Carey Memorial Lecture will be held in autumn of 2019.